Are you already familiar with the work of these famous photographers?

-Phillppe is a very well known portrait photographer for his work during the 1940’s.
+Phillppe is a very well known photographer, famous for his portrait photography during the 1940’s.
 He still holds the record of having more covers of LIFE magazine, than any other photographer.
 He had a life long friendship with the famous artist Salvador Dali, and they collaborated on many projects together.
-His portraits were creative, innovative, and thought provoking.
+His portrait photography work is creative, innovative, and thought provoking.

 And finally, here are some famous photojournalists!

-She is best known for her work as the very first foreign photographer allowed to take photograph the Soviet Five-Year Plan.
-Later, she became involved in the ongoing conflict in India, where she captured her famous portrait of Mohandas Gandhi.
+She is best known for her photography work as the very first foreign photographer allowed to take photographs of the Soviet Five-Year Plan.
+Later, she became involved in the ongoing conflict in India as a war photographer, where she captured her portrait of Mohandas Gandhi.

-Photography is so important because it has the ability to that.
+Photography is so important because it has the ability to do that.
 It is a very important medium that the world relies on and shapes peoples ideas and understanding.
 Remember that the next time you take a picture and know that what you are doing is important.

 Join Cole’s Classroom today to unlock easy-to-follow photography classes, 1-1 mentorship, and the most supportive online community around.